harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

     send_emails.bash  "thesender@gmail.com"  "mail/"

-### Create contest
+#### Create contest

-b) then create different contest for each course part We take as coursename 'ads2324', but you can use any coursename here.
+Then create different contest for each course part
+   We take as coursename 'ads2324', but you can use any coursename here.